AlexNosk/TestMD/README.md

 ```

 ### Using C# to Import PDF and Save as a DOCX File
-In addition, you can import a PDF document into your .NET application and export it as a DOCX format file without the need to install the Microsoft Word®:
+In addition, you can import a PDF document into your .NET application and export it as a DOCX format file without the need to install the Microsoft Word:

 ```
 // Load the PDF document from disc.